Connect with us

 Functional Workflow

-1. Pre-mapped GPS route is uploaded to drone
+1. Pre-mapped GPS route is uploaded to the drone

 2. Drone autonomously navigates and identifies species